 State minimum car insurance in New York

-New York’s car insurance laws require a minimum coverage of $25,000 in bodily injury liability per person, $50,000 in bodily injury liability per accident and $10,000 in property damage liability.
+New York laws mandate that all drivers carry insurance with minimum liability limits of $25,000 for bodily injury liability per person, $50,000 for bodily injury liability per accident and $10,000 for property damage liability.

 Drivers in New York must purchase the minimum required car insurance to operate their vehicles on the road.